Société Nationale des Beaux-Arts

 On this page you will find (in the future) overviews of the founders, the ‘associés’ and the ‘impressionist’ partakers.

 In 1889 there had been a division between the members of the jury.
-One part grouped as ‘la Société National des Beaux-Arts’ and began to organise their own yearly exhibitions since 1890 at the Champ-de-Mars in the Palais des Beaux-Arts and after 1900 in the Grand Palais.
-The presidents were: J.-L.E.
-Meissonier in 1890; P. Puvis de Chavannes (1891-1898); E.-A. Carolus-Duran (1899-1905); A.P.
-Roll from 1906 till at least 1914).
-In 1919 the Société National des Beaux-Arts integrated again with the Société des Artistes Français.
-Earlier (because of disputes) some ‘associés’ had already returned to the Société des Artistes Français.
-Among them were Brandon, Carolus Durant, Dagnan-Bouveret and Gervex.
+One part grouped as ‘la Société Nationale des Beaux-Arts’ and began to organise their own yearly exhibitions since 1890 at the Champ-de-Mars in the Palais des Beaux-Arts and after 1901 in the Grand Palais des Champs-Elysées.
+Later on it was recognized by the State.
+(R68,p116).
 In 1890 Meissonier was the chairman, 1891 onwards Puvis de Chavannes and later Roll and Forain.
+This Salon had a jury, which was punctillous and rigorously defending traditional aesthetic principles.
+There were no medals granted.

 At first there was no limit to the amount of art-works one could submit.
 Later on one was allowed to exhibit 6 works.
 Still artists, like Sisley, regularly exhibited more than 6 works.
-In 1890 there were just 450 participants, in 1907 there was the highest amount of participants, namely 1137.
-In 1890 there were just 1422 works exhibited, in 1903 there was the highest amount of art-works, namely 2759.
-There was a jury.
-The average of works that artists did show was about 3.
-There were no medals granted.
+The average of works that artists did show was between 2 and 3 art-works.
+In 1890 there were just 546 participants, in 1914 1271.
+In 1890 there were just 1422 works exhibited, in 1912 2789.
+In the 1890s the average of partakers was 826 and from 1901-1914 1142.
+The average of catalogue numbers was respectively 2135 and 2602. (iR1)

 Many partakers of the ‘impressionist’ expositions (that stopped in 1886) exhibited at the salons of the Société National des Beaux-Arts (that started 4 years later in 1890) and often were ‘associé’.
 The folowing artists exhibited on a regular basis: Boudin, Colin, Desboutin, Lebourg, Meyer, Lepine, J.F.
 Raffaëlli, Sisley and Vidal.
 The folowing artists exhibited on a less regular basis: Brandon, Forain, and Redon.
 The folowing artists exhibited just one time: Cassatt (only in 1898), Gauguin (only in 1891), Vignon (only in 1897).
 Postumous there were works exhibited of Bureau.